frikky/carbon-black/README.md

 ## exfil.py
 Takes argument of a path (directory/file) and exports it to your local machine.
 There is no failcheck to see if the directory is big, so be careful with this one.
 If the directory doesn't exist it will give an error.

+ISSUE:<br>
+Some folders might have the "NOT_CONTENT_INDEXED" attribute, which makes the script unable to grab the data.

 ## memdump.py
 Takes an argument of a machine, memdumps if there is enough room followed by downloading locally and deleting the memdump on the remote machine.<br>